Why Richard Ashcroft owes Song For The Lovers to Joy Division...

 Watch the former Verve frontman reveal the story and meaning behind his first solo single.

-Richard Ashcroft has revealed one of the inspirations behind Song For The Lovers.
+Richard Ashcroft revealed one of the inspirations behind his Song For The Lovers single.

 I was in a love situation," he continued.
 "Had a bit of a love affair thing going down and I turned the radio on and [Joy Division's] Love Will Tear Us Apart bizarrely came out of this radio on the bedhead.

 "It kind of triggered this 'play Misty for me' thing of "DJ play a song for the lovers" because the timing of this tune and Love Will Tear Us Apart coming out of this bedhead seemed perfect, you know?"

 Watch Richard Ashcroft's Song For The Lovers video:

 He added: "So I decided right, what about expanding that thought to make the Song For The Lovers?
 A song for that feeling of trepidation, anxiety, excitement.
 You're on the precipice.
 Potentially this person might be with you for life.

 "Who knows where we're heading, but we're definitely on the train together.
 We've definitely gone beyond thinking about it or talking about it.
 We are lovers...."